Skip to Main Content

 Growing Foot Traffic with Retail Diversification

 With recent and anticipated openings, National Landing’s retail offerings include more neighborhood serving establishments, including food and beverage, personal service, entertainment, and experiential retail.
-National Landing has already welcome 12 new business this year and over 20 new establishments are anticipated to open in 2025 or shortly thereafter.
+National Landing has already welcomed over 20 new business this year and nearly 20 new establishments are anticipated to open in 2025 or shortly thereafter.

 Great Businesses Land Here